IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

     Found.
 Redirecting to /quote
     ```

-    So we have successfully build and tested out our modified stack - and seen how applications built against this stack automatically gain the (new) features it provides (without the application developer having to do anything themselves).
+    So we have successfully built and tested out our modified stack - and seen how applications built against this stack automatically gain the (new) features it provides (without the application developer having to do anything themselves).
 In later exercises, we will discover how to publish this stack for other developers to utilize to build their own applications.